 [ON]: A beep sounds when a beacon is transmitted using the PTT switch or when it is automatically transmitted.
-When auto-reply message sends a response, a beep (morse code A) will sound.

 Note: Depending on the congestion level of the transmission channel, the transmission beep sound may be delayed when using the internal TNC DCD sense function.